no1stringbean/lfabr/src/content/basics/index.md

     - title: "Formation"
       description: "What we do shapes who we become, especially the small habits we engage with regularly.
 Riding a bike and being a part of cycling culture is no different - it can be a catalyst of transformation for us for good or un-good."
-      url: "/formation/"
+      url: "/formation"

     - title: "Grace"
       description: "Everything we do is grounded in God's perfect love that preceeds even our knowledge of him.
 We're motivated and inspired by a desire to love God, others, and ourselves - to grow into a version of ourselves that is only made possible by the transforming love of Jesus through his Holy Spirit."
-      url: "/grace/"
+      url: "/grace"

     - title: "Growth"
       description: "While wrapped in God's grace, we seek to become more like Jesus in all that we do, including when we're riding a bike.
-Growth doesn't just happen, not not in comfort, but through challenge - through embracing challenge as a unique opportunity to be shaped by the Holy Spirit."
+Growth doesn't just happen and change doesn't occur in comfort, but through challenge - through embracing challenge as a unique opportunity to be shaped in ways only God can shape us."
-      url: "/growth/"
+      url: "/growth"

     - title: "Unity of LIfe"
       description: "All of life is connected in some way.
-The things we do and way we behave in one arena of life affects how we live in another.
+The things we do and way we behave in one arena of life affects how who we are and how we live in another.
 The bike allows us a unique instrument of character formation that can have affects in our life as a whole."
-      url: "/unity-of-life/"
+      url: "/unity-of-life"

     - title: "For Others"
       description: "Riding a bike can be a unique way that we personally connect with God and the world.
 Formation, at its best, is for the sake of others.
-We ride to become better mothers, sons, friends, employees.
-The bike is also an excuse to connect, grow bonds of friendship, and learn from one another."
+We ride to become better mothers, husbands, friends, employees, partners.
+The bike is also an excuse to connect and grow bonds of friendship, and learn from one another."
-      url: "/for-others/"
+      url: "/for-others"

 draft: false
 ---